MattPears1/claude-message-scheduler/README.md

 ## Author

-Created by Matt Pears (MattPears1) - Doctor of Psychology & Developer
+Created by Matt Pears (MattPears1) - Developer

 Using this with Claude Code Pro to maximize productivity through overnight automated sessions.